jadecobra/python_tdd_exercises/LISTS.md

 - index
 - insert
 - pop - removes the last item in the list
-- remove - removes the first occurrence of an item in the list
+- remove - removes the first occurrence of a given item in the list
 - reverse
 - sort

-You can add tests for these methods to make sure we see and know what they do.
+You can add tests for these methods to find out what they do.
 Do you want to [read more about lists](https://docs.python.org/3/tutorial/datastructures.html?highlight=list%20remove#more-on-lists)